Top 15 Cat Food Ingredients to Avoid in Commercial Cat Food

 14. Titanium Dioxide

-A potentially carcinogenic artificial color used as white pigment.
+A potentially carcinogenic artificial color used as a white pigment.

-Nanoparticles from titanium dioxide have been found to cause breakdown in chromosomes when ingested.
+Want to know what ingredients to avoid in cat food?
+This one!
+Nanoparticles from titanium dioxide have been found to cause a breakdown in chromosomes when ingested.
 This can cause DNA damage, inflammation, cancer, and genetic disorders in animals.

 15. Wheat Gluten